 Plan for just one night.
 Remember - the goal here is to get comfortable with the whole experience of riding your bicycle to camp for the night, to spend the night sleeping outside, then head back the next day.

 Set yourself up to succeed.
 If you do these things, hopefully you'll come back from your first trip happy, energized, and perhaps feeling like you want to try again.

 For our purposes in Calgary, Alberta, the 2 closest campsites that you can ride to from DT Calgary is the Gooseberry campsite in Kananaskis Country and the Millarville Racetrack south of the city towards Turner Valley - both of which are about 50kms away.

-In our opinion, getting to Millarville is much more enjoyable with only a few kilometres being spent on a major highway whereas getting to Gooseberry is pretty much highway the whole way.
+In our opinion, getting to Millarville is much more enjoyable with only a few kilometres being spent on a major highway whereas getting to Gooseberry is pretty much secondary highways most the way.
 The Millarville campsite also has a few more comfort amenities than Gooseberry.
 We've been finding ourselves purposely choosing quieter roads as it enhances the experience and reduces the stress.

 The other thing to contemplate is driving out of the city and taking a short cycling trip into the campground of your choice.
 This can open up many more campsite options and also is a nice little bit of insurance if the weather turns ugly and you really want to bail out on the adventure.

 Choosing appropriate routes can be daunting, especially if you have never ridden on the roads before or driven on them.
 If possible, go on a scouting mission on your bike or in a vehicle to check the route for safety, hazards, amenities (stores, shelters, etc).